 1. Customer Service Skills

-This is the most highlighted skill that a cabin crew member should have.
-Your entire job is about ensuring that the customer is safe and happy.
+Customer service is probably the most important skill that a cabin crew member should have; your entire job is about ensuring that the customer is safe and happy.
 You must go above and beyond to make sure their journey with you was memorable and that they will return to fly again with your company.
-“It’s the airline employees that set the experience apart” reported by travel and leisure.
+As Cailey Rizzo explains in Travel + Leisure, “it’s the airline employees that set the experience apart”.

 A successful and happy flight is a result of teamwork.
 You’ll find that you will rarely work with the same people each day and should be able to adapt and gel with different members of the team for the flight to run smoothly.